 Prabalgad is also popularly known as Pradhangad, Muranjan and Prabalmachi.
 Muranjan was its old name, which was soon changed under Chatrapati Shivaji’s rule.

-Every forts have its own history and mystery too.
+Every fort has its own history and mystery too.
 But in the end, the one common point that lies behind these all forts is that these all forts have lived the royalty.

 History of Prabalgad –